Stream-ljw/new-review-way-of-C-srcs/dependencies/pycparser_master/README.rst

 utils/fake_libc_include:
   Minimal standard C library include files that should allow to parse any C code.
-  Note that these headers now include C11 code, so they may not work when the preprocessor is configured to an earlier C standard (like ``-std=c99``).

 utils/internal/:
   Internal utilities for my own use.
 You probably don't need them.